Insight Home | Previous Article | Next Article

 Canny edge is a well-known detection algorithm that is widely used in embedded vision applications, such as lane departure warning, traffic sign recognition and iris detection.

 An implementation of the Canny edge detector algorithm is provided as part of the EVDS and has proved to be a useful reference design for comparing ASIP performance against the performance of a typical RISC architecture.
-The benchmark is fully documented in the “Design of Embedded Vision Processors” white paper, and is summarized in Table 1.
+The benchmark is summarized in Table 1.

 Table 1: Benchmarking RISC and ASIP performance for the Canny edge detector